Tommy Eyre

-Tommy Eyre (5 June 1949 – 23 May 2001) was an English session keyboardist from Sheffield, England, who appeared on records by Joe Cocker, John Martyn, Gary Moore, Michael Schenker, the Sensational Alex Harvey Band, Greg Lake, B.B.
+Tommy Eyre (5 June 1949 – 23 May 2001) was an English session keyboardist from Sheffield, England, who appeared on records by Joe Cocker, John Martyn, Gary Moore, Michael Schenker Group, the Sensational Alex Harvey Band, Greg Lake, B.B.
 King, John Mayall, Ian Gillan, Gerry Rafferty, Tracy Chapman and Wham!
 He played on Joe Cocker's UK chart-topper "With a Little Help from My Friends", on which he arranged the distinctive organ introduction, and Gerry Rafferty's "Baker Street" and "Right Down the Line".

 Career

 Eyre began piano lessons at the age of four and started playing guitar when he was in his teens.
 In 1968, he joined Joe Cocker's Grease Band where he played the organ on "With a Little Help from My Friends".
 In the same year, Eyre moved to London to work with the Aynsley Dunbar Retaliation and later with Dunbar's next rock band called Blue Whale.

 After a short period with the band Juicy Lucy, Eyre joined the duo Mark-Almond and played on two of their albums.
 After that, in 1972, Eyre and bassist Roger Sutton resumed their own project Strabismus which they had started in 1969, and which was now called Riff Raff.

 With Riff Raff Eyre recorded three albums, one of them not being released until 2001.

 Together with singer Alan Marshall from Riff Raff, Eyre joined the band ZZebra in 1974 for their first album, replacing keyboardist and singer Gus Yeadon.

 Eyre played on some of the tracks but is not credited on the album.
 With Zzebra he recorded a second album in 1975.

 In August 1977, Eyre became a member of The Sensational Alex Harvey Band, with whom he stayed until 1979.

 After that, Eyre recorded an album with John Martyn and did a promotion tour with him in 1980.

 In June 1981, he joined Greg Lake for his solo project, and in 1982 became a member of Gary Moore's studio and touring band.